mrandri19/mrandri19.github.io/_posts/2020-09-28-bayesian-linear-regression-with-conjugate-priors.md

 Another option is to use what is called **conjugate prior**, that is, a specially chosen prior distribution such that, when multiplied with the likelihood, the resulting posterior distribution belongs to the same family of the prior.
 Why would we want to do so?
 The main reason here is _speed_.
 Since we know the analytic expression for our posterior, almost no calculations need to be performed, it's just a matter of calculating the new distribution's parameters.
 This is a breath of fresh air considering the high cost of Markov Chain Monte Carlo methods usually used to calculate these posteriors.
 This speed allows us to consider using bayesian methods in high-throughput streaming contexts.

 How do we find these pairs of likelihood and priors?
 The usual approach is to look at likelihood's algebraic equation and come up with a distribution PDF similar enough so that the posterior is in the same family.
-We don't need to do all of this work, we can just look on [Wikipedia](https://en.wikipedia.org/wiki/Conjugate_prior).
+We don't need to do all of this work, we can just look on [Wikipedia](https://en.wikipedia.org/wiki/Conjugate_prior) or [other](https://www.cs.ubc.ca/~murphyk/Papers/bayesGauss.pdf) [sources](http://www.biostat.umn.edu/~ph7440/pubh7440/BayesianLinearModelGoryDetails.pdf).

 #### Multivariate Normal prior

 For a Normal likelihood with known variance, the conjugate prior is another Normal distribution with parameters $\mu_\beta$ and $\Sigma_\beta$.
-The parameter $\mu_\beta$ describes the initial values for $\beta$ and $\Sigma_\beta$ describes how uncertain are of these values.
+The parameter $\mu_\beta$ describes the initial values for $\beta$ and $\Sigma_\beta$ describes how uncertain we are of these values.

 {% raw %}
 \\[p(\theta) = p(\beta) = \mathcal{N}(\mu_\beta, \Sigma_\beta)\\]